Associate Degree

 - Prerequisite:None.

-This course is a study of California real estate laws.
-Topics include: the sources of law and the judicial system; agency; duties and responsibilities of licensees; contracts and their application to real estate; property ownership and management; real estate security devices; property rights, liens and homesteads; landlord-tenant law, land use controls, and title insurance and escrow.
-Completion of the course applies toward the California Department of Real Estate education requirements for the broker's examination.
+This course is an introduction to federal and California real estate laws.
+Topics include: sources of law and the judicial system; agency; duties and responsibilities of licensees; contracts and their application to real estate; property ownership and management; real estate security devices; property rights, liens and homesteads; fair housing laws; landlord-tenant law, land use controls, and title insurance and escrow.
+Completion of the course applies toward the California Department of Real Estate education requirements for the Salesperson and Broker examinations.

 Upon completion of this course, the student will be able to: